bmac/data-binding-best-practices/README.md

   - If you are using a legacy widget you may want to expose state as observables
   - More composable because of forced seperation?
 - Templating and bindings
-  - Translate actions to intent
+  - Translate DOM events to actions and intent
   - translate data to display values
 - Please use a module system ES6, require, ect
   - If you are following these best practices you app is complicated enought to need one